Soliqua: 7 things you should know

 - Inject your insulin exactly as directed by your doctor.
 Take all other medications as prescribed.

 - Your insulin requirements may change if you become unwell, develop an infection, or have other medical conditions.
-Surgery, injury, mental stress, your diet, and how much exercise you do can also affect how much insulin you need.
+Surgery, injury, mental stress, diet, and how much exercise you do can also affect how much insulin you need.
 Puberty, pregnancy, and menopause can also affect insulin requirements.
 Conditions that delay food absorption or stomach emptying can slow down the time it takes to break down and absorb food which can change how much insulin you need.

 - Be alert for symptoms of hypoglycemia which may include a headache, sweating, trembling, anxiety, confusion, irritability, rapid breathing, or a fast heartbeat.
 People with hypoglycemia may also faint, and severe hypoglycemia that is left untreated may be fatal.
 Tell your family, friends, and caregivers to give you some fast-acting sugar (such as some jellybeans, fruit juice, or honey) if they notice you have symptoms of hypoglycemia, and then follow it up with a more substantial meal or glucagon injection if you are unconscious.